Everything Old is New Again

 I was contacted by the family of a decades-old dairy farm with the request to recreate their vintage brand materials into something new and fresh that they could use.
 I consider myself a regular Cool Hand Luke, so this gallon of milk was right up my alley.

 The original work was never digital, so what they had here was a failure to communicate.
-Using their newspaper clippings and photos the various artifacts, I got busy pasteurizing, I mean vectorizing, this batch of milky goodness into a modern homogenized collection.
+Using their newspaper clippings and photos of various vintage advertisements, photos of the truck illustrations, glass bottle art, and other artifacts, I got busy pasteurizing… er, I mean vectorizing, this batch of milky goodness into a modern homogenized collection.

 Newspaper clippings and samples from the early 1950’s.